-Wood is the foundation of some of the world’s greatest historical construction projects, and Russia’s rich history of architectural beauty is no exception to this.
+Wood is the foundation of some of the world’s greatest historical construction projects, and Russian log home architecture uses it in a unique and beautiful manner.
 Russians have a unique and special attitude with respect to their forest resources.
 This attitude is based on old Orthodox culture and Russian rituals associated with logging and construction.
-Russians have used wood to build everything from simple peasant homes to elaborate breathtaking cultural statements such as Tsar Alexei Wooden Palace, famed for its fairytale style roofs.
+Russians have used wood to build everything from simple peasant homes to elaborate breathtaking cultural statements such as Tsar Alexei Wooden Palace, famed for its fairytale style roofs:

 A simple, concise form of housing, wood-construction techniques showing outstanding skills of Russian architects was honed over centuries and used extensively for housing.
 The result is a raft of handcrafted buildings that have been handed down for generations.
 In St. Petersburg alone, there are more than 18,000 peasant wooden houses and buildings that were built before 1917 and are still in good condition.